FuZiyang00/Frequency_Analysis_For_TextDecryption/README.md

 - `plai_text_ngrams[k]` represents the frequency of the `k-th` n-gram in the plain text,
 - $E\bigcap D$ represents the intersection of sets

+If the encrypted text presents a vocabulary similar to the one of a regular English text `log(ngrams frequency)` will result in a higher number, compared to the one of highly "irregular" text.

 ## Project Structure
 ```